-Over the years Local Tea Company has participated in many Mote fundraising activities.
+Over the years, Local Tea Company has participated in many Mote fundraising activities.
 There was a Halloween event where I wore an Earl Grey costume.
-Glynis was Black Rose, but no pictures seem to exisit.
+Glynis was Black Rose, but no pictures seem to exist.
 The ‘Under the Sea Gala’ is always one of the favorite annual events of Sarasota’s busy social calendar.
-And, I did meet the Shark Lady and one of the Founders of Mote, Dr. Eugenie Clark when she visited Selby Gardens.
+I did meet the Shark Lady and one of the Founders of Mote, Dr. Eugenie Clark, when she visited Selby Gardens.

 All we really do is note the activity and then call in the scientists.
-The Sea Turtle staff and interns do all the real work documenting, tracking and protecting Sea Turtles.
-We are a part of a huge volunteer network that walks the entire coastline monitoring sea turtle activity, every day.
-This data is shared with all the other sea turtle patrols along the Gulf coast and along the Atlantic coast.
+The Sea Turtle staff and interns do all the real work documenting, tracking, and protecting Sea Turtles.
+We are a part of a huge volunteer network that walks the entire coastline monitoring sea turtle activity every day.
+This data is shared with all the other sea turtle patrols along the Gulf Coast and the Atlantic coast.

 The other group I volunteer with is the Sarasota Dolphin Research Program (SDRP).
-For 50 years they have been studying the wild dolphin population in Sarasota, and then applying that knowledge to help dolphins all over the world.
-Randy Wells is the Program Director and here is a link to what they do.
-Their Facebook, Instagram and Twitter are fantastic follows.
+For 50 years, they have been studying the wild dolphin population in Sarasota and then applying that knowledge to help dolphins worldwide.
+Randy Wells is the Program Director, and here is a link to what they do.
+Their Facebook, Instagram, and Twitter are fantastic follows.

-What I do is help with local dolphin emergencies, like the disentanglement of a young male in April 2019.
+I do help with local dolphin emergencies, like the disentanglement of a young male in April 2019.
 And I help with the annual health assessment that brings marine experts and veterinarians from around the world to Sarasota.
 You may also see the SDRP boats out on the water.
 The group observes dolphins at least 10 days each month, visually tracking dolphins and their location.
 They have binders filled with images of all known dolphin dorsal fins.
-But often,the SDRP team know the individual dolphin at a glance, like you would recognize a friend.
+The SDRP team often knows the individual dolphin at a glance, like you would recognize a friend.

-So while we have created Mote Beach Tea.
-And we contribute to the operating fund of Mote with your purchases.
+So while we have created Mote Beach Tea, we contribute to Mote’s operating fund with your purchases.
 There is more to the Mote story, with many initiatives ongoing.
-Go, learn, contribute and if nothing else, enjoy a cuppa Mote Beach Tea knowing you are making the undersea world a better place.
+Go, learn, contribute, and, if nothing else, enjoy a cuppa Mote Beach Tea knowing you are making the undersea world a better place.